 JUNEAU, Alaska — The group behind the Pebble Mine project is asking for a former Environmental Protection Agency official to be subpoenaed as part of their lawsuit against the agency.

-In its lawsuit, Pebble Limited Partnership alleged that the EPA violated federal law by establishing and working with groups of mine critics that essentially acted as advisory committees but did not comply with requirements to give notice of meetings or making transcripts available.
-Pebble alleges that the EPA worked with the critics with a predetermined goal to block the project, which is near the headwaters of a world-premier salmon fishery.
+The Pebble Limited Partnership alleged that EPA violated a federal law by establishing and working with groups of mine critics that essentially acted as advisory committees, but didn't comply with requirements of that law, such as noticing meetings.

 The EPA's lawyers have said in court documents that Pebble had "countless contacts" with the agency and the lawsuit is a bid to undermine the agency's proposal to protect parts of the Bristol Bay region from development.